MicroByre/public-assessments/uiux/README.md

  * Help us find and navigate what you have done by being clear and concise.
  * Place all your documentation in the `uiux/docs` folder and update the README.md with an inventory of the documentation files
- * Provide us any additional ttechnical instructions for running your implementation (if any)
+ * If needed, provide us any additional technical instructions for running your implementation.

 Keep in mind:

- * Keep things brief (less than 2 hours, 3 hours max).
+ * Keep things brief and your time spent on this task to less than 2 hours (3 hours max).
  * We want to see how you approach the problem and how you communicate.
  * This is less about technical execution.
  * In a real world situation, you would have a lot more time to do all the tasks.
+ * We'll have a chance to discuss your work afterwards as a follow up.

 ## What to turn in